matrixx567/RPIShutdown/README.md

 Installation
 -------------
-More information is available in the [installation notes](http://matrixx567.github.io/RPIShutdown/index.html#!content/installation-notes.md) in the wiki.
+More information is available in the [installation notes](http://rpishutdown.readthedocs.org/content/installation-notes.html) in the documentation.

 Documentation
 --------------
-More information are available in the [project wiki](http://matrixx567.github.io/RPIShutdown).
+More information are available in the [project documentation](http://rpishutdown.readthedocs.org).

 other Projects